Andrew Davies (writer): Writer

 the Charles Dickens short story The Signalman (1976), Pride and Prejudice (1995) starring Colin Firth and Jennifer Ehle, Vanity Fair (1998), Bleak House (2005) and Sense and Sensibility (2008).
 He is the writer of the screenplays for the BBC production Middlemarch (1994) and a planned film of the same name once announced for 2011 release.

+He was elected a Fellow of the Royal Society of Literature in 1996.

 Davies also co-devised with Bernadette Davis the sitcom Game On for BBC2 and co-wrote the first two series broadcast in 1995 and 1996.
-The popularity of his adaptation of Michael Dobbs's political thriller House of Cards was a significant influence in Dobbs's decision to write two sequels, which Davies also adapted for television.
+The popularity of his adaptation of Michael Dobbs's political thriller House of Cards (for which Davies won his first Emmy award for Outstanding Writing for a Miniseries) was a significant influence in Dobbs's decision to write two sequels, which Davies also adapted for television.
 In film, he has collaborated on the screenplays for the first two Bridget Jones films, based on Helen Fielding novels.

 He is a prolific writer for children.
 The first of his novels was Conrad's War, published by Blackie in 1978.
 Davies won the annual Guardian Children's Fiction Prize, which is judged by a panel of British children's writers and recognises the best book by an author who has not yet won it.
 He has written Alfonso Bonzo (book and television series) and the adventures of Marmalade Atkins (television series and numerous books).
 He also wrote the stories Dark Towers and Badger Girl for BBC TV's Look and Read programmes for schools audiences.

 2008 saw the release of his adaptations of the 1999 novel Affinity by Sarah Waters, Evelyn Waugh's Brideshead Revisited (a film), Charles Dickens' Little Dorrit (a BBC series).
-Little Dorrit won seven of eleven Emmy nominations and earned Davies an Emmy for Outstanding Writing for a Miniseries.
+Little Dorrit won seven of eleven Emmy nominations and earned Davies his second Emmy for Outstanding Writing for a Miniseries.

 Adaptations of Dombey and Son, one of Dickens' lesser-read works and Anthony Trollope's Palliser novels were scrapped by the BBC in late 2009, following a move away from "bonnet dramas".

 ITV was looking to recreate its period drama success with Downton Abbey with a new series Mr Selfridge, written by Davies and starring Jeremy Piven.
 An initial ten-part series first aired on 6 January 2013 and it has run for 4 series by 2016.

 Davies' six-part adaptation of Leo Tolstoy's War & Peace was broadcast on BBC One in January and February 2016.
 Following its success, the BBC announced in July 2016 that it would be followed up with a six-part adaptation of Victor Hugo's Les Misérables to be scripted by Davies.
-In May 2017, it was announced that BBC will adapt Vikram Seth's magnum opus A Suitable Boy into an eight-part series to be scripted by Davies.
+In May 2017, it was announced that BBC would adapt Vikram Seth's magnum opus A Suitable Boy into an eight-part series to be scripted by Davies.

 In May 2018, he announced at the Hay Festival that he is adapting John Updike's Rabbit, Run for television.